UNITED STATES HERSTORY QUICK TIMELINE -

 1917 Women began picketing the White House “ www.AlicePaul.org

 June 22, 1917 arrests began of the Silent Sentinels.
-Alice Paul went on hunger strike
+Alice Paul goes on hunger strike in prison

 1919 May 24 — The Minnesota Legislature enfranchises women with vote for presidential electors